IlyaDavydov/interpreter_for_taxi_env/README.md

 - The maximum depth of the decision tree is configurable.
 - The system includes fallbacks in case the decision tree predicts invalid actions (e.g., retry with random choices).

+## Future Applications

+While the Taxi-v3 environment is a simplified, discrete grid-world, it offers a valuable abstraction for many real-world decision-making and planning problems—especially in domains involving **navigation, routing**, and **task execution** by autonomous agents.

+The core task in Taxi-v3—picking up a passenger and dropping them off at a destination—closely mirrors real-life logistics scenarios, such as those faced by **autonomous taxis**, **ride-sharing services**, or **delivery drones**.
+By training agents in such environments and emphasizing **interpretable decision-making**, we can build systems that are both **effective and understandable**—crucial for deploying AI in **real-world, safety-critical contexts**.

+One of the major contributions of this project is the **emphasis on interpretability**: instead of relying on opaque Q-tables or black-box neural networks, we extract **high-level, semantically meaningful** features.

+These features represent **human-understandable** reasoning strategies, which are more transferable and easier to debug or audit.
+Avoiding raw state inputs (like absolute coordinates) ensures that the agent's behavior is not overfitted to one specific environment layout, increasing the generalizability of the learned policy.

+Furthermore, this project could serve as a foundation for **integrating symbolic planners with language-based interfaces**.
+The inclusion of an interpreter module, capable of translating natural language commands into structured plans, opens the door for more intuitive and flexible human-agent interaction.
+For example, a future system could process commands such as “Pick up the passenger at the blue station and drop them at the green location” and automatically generate an executable, interpretable plan.

+Such a setup has promising applications in:

+- Human-robot collaboration: Enabling robots to follow natural-language instructions in warehouses, factories, or homes.

+- Autonomous mobility systems: Providing safe, explainable decision-making for taxis or last-mile delivery bots.

+- Education and research: Serving as a modular framework to study planning, RL, and explainability.

+In essence, the Taxi-v3 environment acts as a sandbox for testing ideas that scale to the physical world, and by combining interpretable models with flexible instruction parsing, this project contributes to a growing effort in making AI not only powerful but also transparent and trustworthy.

 ## License

 This project is for academic and research purposes.